metabronx/blackstrap_s3/README.md

 An S3 SFTP-enabled file system bridge.

-In conjunction with `sdcli`, Blackstrap S3 automatically configures a local SFTP-enabled S3 bridge for BLOB-based file management.
+In conjunction with [sdcli](https://github.com/metabronx/sdcli), Blackstrap S3 automatically configures a local SFTP-enabled S3 bridge for BLOB-based file management.

 The created container is intended to **only** be run locally, as the SSH configuration is highly insecure for the benefit of easier local access.